Ph.D. Candidate in Management Science

 Algorithms for loot box design, with Christopher Thomas Ryan and Xin T. Tong.
 Second round major revision in Operations Research.
 [SSRN]

 Matching spatial supply and spatial demand using Wasserstein gradient descent, with Mahesh Nagarajan and Christopher Thomas Ryan.
-To be submitted.
 [PDF]

 Optimal customer population partition: a Wasserstein gradient flow approach, with Mahesh Nagarajan, Christopher Thomas Ryan and Xin T. Tong.
 To be submitted.
 [PDF]